What to Consider When Buying a Baby Stroller: Expert Tips 2026

 Daily Usage

 Think about how often you will use the stroller.
-Frequent users might prioritize durability and comfort.
-Adjustable handles can accommodate different heights.
+Frequent users might prioritize durability, comfort, and all-wheel suspension.
+Adjustable handles can accommodate different heights, which is helpful when multiple caregivers share pushing duties.

 Occasional users might focus more on affordability.
 A simple design that meets basic needs is often sufficient.